 Ready to start grilling?
-Remember, only when ground beef is cooked to an internal temperature of 160 °F (71.1 °C), will bacteria be killed and thus safe to eat – so as to avoid foodborne illness.
+Remember, only when ground beef is cooked to an internal temperature of 160°F, will bacteria be killed and be thus safe to eat – so as to avoid foodborne illness.

-Why is the E. coli O157:H7 bacterium of special concern in ground beef?
+Why is bacteria of special concern in ground beef?

 - Learn about foodborne pathogens, cross contamination, cold and hot food safety, and best practices to prevent foodborne illness.